SilasReinagel/silasreinagel.github.io/static/delivering/04_intro.md

 ----

-I know uour time is valuable!
+I know your time is valuable!

 That’s why I’ve written short chapters so that you can quickly absorb the key information.